4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/simple_app.rst

         ├── run.py
         └── requirements.txt

-`run.py` is the Python file that will be run by EngineRoom.
+`run.py` is the Python file that will be run by *EngineRoom*.
 Open this file and enter the following content:

 .. code-block:: python